CCI-MOC/m2/docs/redesign-specs/REST/Api.md

 **Response body Example (on success)**:

     {
-                "nodeId": 1
+                "provisionedInstanceId": 1
     }

 **Response Parameters**:
-* `nodeId`: Unique provisioning Id of the node
+* `provisionedInstanceId`: Unique provisioning Id of the instace

 ***
 ### migrate

-Detach the image from a provisioned node and attach it to a new node.
+Detach the image from a provisioned instance and attach it to a new node.

-`PATCH /nodes/<nodeId>`
+`PATCH /provisionedInstance/<provisionedInstanceId>`

 **Request Body Example**: